-(3) As part of each director's compensation, the Non-Employee Director and the Non-Employee Director's spouse were provided transportation on Alaska Airlines and Horizon Air.
-Included in the All Other Compensation column for each Non-Employee Director is the incremental cost to the Company of providing these benefits, as well as the value of each director's membership in our airport Boardroom program.
-Positive-space travel is a benefit unique to the airline industry.
-By providing this travel without tax consequences to Non-Employee Directors, we are able to deliver a highly valued benefit at a low cost to the Company.
-We also believe this benefit encourages Non-Employee Directors to travel, thus enhancing their connection to our product and service.
+(3) As part of a director's compensation, each Non-Employee Director, the Non-Employee Director's spouse and the Non-Employee Director's dependent children are provided transportation on Alaska Airlines and Horizon Air.
+Included in the All Other Compensation column for each non-employee director is the incremental cost to the Company of providing these benefits, as well as the value of each director's membership in our airport Boardroom program.